AdityaJadhav24/ProctorAI/README.md

 # ProctorAI
 ProctorAI is a machine learning-based exam proctoring system using TensorFlow.
 It monitors students during online exams, detecting suspicious activities like multiple faces, mobile phones, and browser/tab switching.
 The system locks the browser, logs events, and provides teachers with real-time insights and detailed logs for exam integrity.

+## 👨‍🏫 Target Audience
+ProctorAI is primarily designed for teachers or educators who need to conduct secure, proctored online exams.
+Instead of directly providing students with a Google Form link to an exam, ProctorAI allows teachers to create exam rooms on the platform, much like setting up an MCQ-based Google Form exam.
+Teachers can securely manage their exams, ensuring academic integrity.

 ## 🚀 Features

 - **Real-Time Monitoring**: Uses machine learning models for continuous monitoring during online exams.